cryptoecc/bitcoin/doc/Build_private_network.md

-## 2. BIT-ECC Parameters
+## 2. BTC-ECC Parameters

-The BIT-ECC can be configured to build Mainnet, Testnet, and Regtest networks.
+The BTC-ECC can be configured to build Mainnet, Testnet, and Regtest networks.
 You can set up a private network using the CMainParams, CTestNetParams, CRegTestParams classes defined in "chainparams.cpp".
 We will test the private network using the Mainnet option in this example.